philschmid/clipper.js/README.md

 ## Release to npm

+1. Update the version in `package.json` if minor or major version
-1. Run `npm run build`
+2. Run `npm run build`
-2. Run `npm publish --access public`
+3. Run `npm publish --access public`
-3. Create a new release on GitHub
+4. Create a new release on GitHub
-4. Update the version in `package.json` to the next patch version
+5. Update the version in `package.json` to the next patch version